MbinOrg/mbin/docs/admin_guide.md

 # Admin Bare Metal/VM Guide

-Below is a step-by-step guide of the process for creating your own /kbin instance from the moment a new VPS/VM is created or directly on bare-metal.
+Below is a step-by-step guide of the process for creating your own /mbin instance from the moment a new VPS/VM is created or directly on bare-metal.
 This is a preliminary outline that will help you launch an instance for your own needs.

 For Docker see: [Admin Deployment Guide](./docker_deployment_guide.md).

 > **Note**
-> /kbin is still in the early stages of development.
+> /mbin is still in the early stages of development.

-If you would like to support the project, you can register using the following [affiliate link](https://hetzner.cloud/?ref=8tSPCw0qqIwl).
+If you would like to support the project, you can register using the affiliate link (not yet available)

 This guide is aimed for Debian / Ubuntu distribution servers, but it could run on any modern Linux distro.
 This guide will however uses the `apt` commands.